Start Printed Page 5658

 Notice of intent and announcement of public meeting.

-The U.S. Department of Energy (“DOE” or, in context, “the Department”) is giving notice of a public meeting and that DOE intends to establish a negotiated rulemaking working group under the Appliance Standards and Rulemaking Federal Advisory Committee (“ASRAC”) in accordance with the Federal Advisory Committee Act (“FACA”) and the Negotiated Rulemaking Act (“NRA”) to negotiate proposed amended energy conservation standards for six equipment classes (i.e., the two equipment classes of multiplex condensing refrigeration systems operating at medium and low temperatures and the four equipment classes of dedicated condensing refrigeration systems operating at low temperatures) of walk-in cooler and freezer refrigeration systems.
-The purpose of the working group will be to discuss and, if possible, reach consensus on a proposed rule regarding amended energy conservation standards for only those aforementioned equipment classes of refrigeration systems of walk-in coolers and freezers, as authorized by the Energy Policy and Conservation Act (EPCA) of 1975, as amended.
+The U.S. Department of Energy (“DOE” or, in context, “the Department”) is giving notice of a public meeting and that DOE intends to establish a negotiated rulemaking working group under the Appliance Standards and Rulemaking Federal Advisory Committee (“ASRAC”) in accordance with the Federal Advisory Committee Act (“FACA”) and the Negotiated Rulemaking Act (“NRA”) to negotiate proposed amended energy conservation standards for circulator pumps.
+The purpose of the working group will be to discuss and, if possible, reach consensus on a proposed rule regarding definitions, test procedures, and energy conservation standards, as authorized by the Energy Policy and Conservation Act (EPCA) of 1975, as amended.
 The working group will consist of representatives of parties having a defined stake in the outcome of the proposed standards, and will consult as appropriate with a range of experts on technical issues.
-Per the ASRAC Charter, the working group is expected to make a concerted effort to negotiate a final term sheet by December 27, 2015.
+Per the ASRAC Charter, the working group is expected to make a concerted effort to negotiate a final term sheet by September 30, 2016.

-Written comments and applications (i.e., cover letter and resume) to be appointed as members of the working group are welcome and should be submitted by August 12, 2015.
+Written comments and applications (i.e., cover letter, resume, and answers to application questions) to be appointed as members of the working group are welcome and should be submitted by February 17, 2016.

-Interested person may submit comments and an application for membership (including a cover letter and resume), identified by docket number EERE-2015-BT-STD-0016, via any of the following methods:
+Interested person may submit comments and an application for membership (which must include a cover letter describing their experience on negotiating committees and their direct impact on the negotiations, if applicable, and listed qualifications for being selected to this working group and a resume,), identified by docket number EERE-2016-BT-STD-0004, via any of the following methods:

 1. Federal eRulemaking Portal: www.regulations.gov.
 Follow the instructions for submitting comments.